 When it came time to design a new Starship Enterprise, history did not repeat itself.
-Whereas Matt Jefferies had produced hundreds of sketches to come up with the design of the original Enterprise, Andrew Probert had a basic formula in mind before he was even hired by Star Trek: The Next Generation.
+Where Matt Jefferies had produced hundreds of sketches to come up with the design of the first Enterprise, Andrew Probert had a basic formula in mind before he was even hired for the job.

-After working on The Motion Picture in 1978, and before the new television series was announced, Probert had painted a future starship strictly for his own enjoyment.
-After his job interview for The Next Generation in 1986, he went home and started making more drawings.
-“I was so pumped up that I started right in, sketching my little heart out.”
+After working on The Motion Picture in 1978, and before a second Star Trek television series was even announced, Probert had painted a future starship strictly for his own enjoyment.
+When he interviewed for the position of senior illustrator on the new show in 1985, Probert said he was “so pumped up” that he started making more drawings as soon as he came home.

 Knowing that the second series would be set about a century after the first, Probert felt the new Enterprise should be faster and probably sleeker.
 “At least it should be more elegant.”